-Graham’s Port Lodge is the furthest port winery away from the main group on the south side of the Douro River.
+Graham’s Port Lodge (website) is the furthest of the port wineries in Porto away from the main group on the south side of the Douro River.
 However, it’s still worth making the trek to.
-I recommend walking to it from Croft.
 If you stay up in the hills, it’s a pleasant walk in an area with little traffic, aside from the workers at the port houses & local residents.

 As for the lodge itself, it’s a huge property, which will impact your thoughts about it positively or negatively.
-It has the usual tastings & tours you’d expect at their Graham’s 1890 Lodge, however Graham’s now requires reservations ahead of time.
+It has the usual tastings & tours you’d expect at Graham’s 1890 Lodge, however, Graham’s now requires reservations ahead of time.
 Book Graham’s port tours & tastings here

 That doesn’t mean you can’t drop in for some port & food.
 There is also a restaurant & bar called Vinum on site.
-When I visited at 2:30pm, the tables were all filled with tour groups, but there was still plenty of space in the bar.
+When I visited at 2:30 pm, the tables were all filled with tour groups.
+However, there was still plenty of space in the bar.
 It was only on my way out that I found out that I could have also sat on their huge patio overlooking the city.

 Graham’s had the best food & port combinations I tried in Porto.
 First, I had tuna from the Azores in a soy & sesame sauce along with a fantastic Quinta Dos Maldevos Vintage 2004.
-Next, I had a selection of cheese with the Graham’s 20 Year Old Tawny.
+Next, I had a selection of cheese with Graham’s 20-Year-Old Tawny.

-Founded in 1880, Ramos Pinto is one of the newer port houses in Porto.
+Founded in 1880, Ramos Pinto (website) is one of the newer port houses in Porto.
 The tour includes a museum, then a visit to their cellars.
-The museum focuses heavily on the history of the company, with unique views of their old office interiors.
+The museum focuses heavily on the history of the company, with unique views of its old office interiors.
 Founder Adriano Ramos loved women, so he included them in the marketing of the port.
 Any sort of marketing was actually groundbreaking, as Ramos Pinto was the first to do this.
 If you pay close attention, you can catch a glimpse of a Ramos Pinto port poster in some episodes of “Friends”.
 It’s on a wall in Monica’s apartment.
-Ramos Pinto were also the first port makers to export to Brazil.
+Ramos Pinto was also the first port maker to export to Brazil.

 Ramos Pinto was where I tried my first white port.
-The tour included one glass of white, and one glass of tawny.
+The port wine tasting included one glass of white, and one glass of tawny.

 Taylor’s Port Winery

-Taylor’s (opened in 1692) is one of the largest port makers in the world, so it’s unsurprising that their visitor’s center is one of the largest & most corporate.
-That said, they offer a self-guided audio tour, which means you can skip the parts of it that you’ve already learned about elsewhere.
+Taylor’s (website) opened in 1692 & is one of the largest port makers in the world, so, unsurprisingly, their visitor’s center is one of the largest & most polished.
+They offer a self-guided audio tour, which means you can skip the parts of it that you’ve already learned about elsewhere.

-Sandeman is located in the heart of Gaia.
+Sandeman (website) is located in the heart of Gaia.
 It’s the largest port house along this stretch of the waterfront, and as such, it’s one of the most popular Porto wine tours.
 Its outside bar & patio is a particularly big draw.

-When I visited, Sandeman was being remodeled, and drinks were being served out of a cargo container out front.
-Despite the remodeling, tours were fully-booked well in advance.
+When I first visited, Sandeman was being remodeled, and drinks were being served out of a cargo container out front.
+Despite the remodeling, tours were fully booked well in advance.
 This cargo container has remained as a port bar that has extended opening hours, providing lovely sunset views of the Douro.

 Cockburn’s Port Lodge

-Cockburn’s Port Lodge was closed for renovations when I was in Porto.
+Cockburn’s Port Lodge (website) has recently been renovated.
 Reservations are required for tours, which you can do on their website.
 The website also helpfully states, “Please pronounce and drink responsibly.”

-Churchill’s is the newest port house in Portugal, having only opened in 1981 by John Graham.
+Churchill’s is one of the newest port lodges in Portugal, having only opened in 1981 by John Graham.
 Yes, of that Graham family.
 Their upscale visitor’s center is along the Douro, just down the hill from Graham’s.
 They offer tastings, but only with advance booking.

 Instituto Dos Vinhos Do Douro e Porto (Porto Wine Institute)

-The IVDP functions as sort of a visitor’s center for all of the region’s port.
+The IVDP (website) functions as sort of a visitor’s center for all of the region’s port.
 Located in the old centre of Porto, it has an exhibition, bottle shop, and tasting room.
-While it doesn’t give nearly the same experience as visiting a port house, it’s an option if you are unable to make it to any of the Gaia port houses, but you still want to go port tasting in Porto.
+While it doesn’t give nearly the same experience as visiting a port house, it’s an option if you cannot make it to any of the Gaia port houses, but still want to go wine tasting in Porto.